Loading Events

 October 17 @ 8:00 am - October 19 @ 7:30 pm

 The groundbreaking Open Circuits: An International Conference on the Future of Television, sponsored by EAI and held at MoMA in 1974, brought together artists, theorists, curators, arts administrators, and critics to discuss the challenges and opportunities of artists’ television and video.
 On the 50th anniversary of this landmark event, EAI is thrilled to collaborate with NYU’s Center for Disability Studies and Department of Media, Culture, and Communications to present a series of public lectures and events, paired with closed discussion sessions convening artists and practitioners in the field.
-More details forthcoming!
 If you have any accessibility needs or questions about our access plans for these events, please contact cstrange@eai.org.
 We can accommodate requests for ASL interpretation up to two weeks prior to October 17.
 HEPA filters will be on the premises for all events, provided by Artists in Resistance NYC.

 Schedule of Events:

-Location: NYU Center for Ballet and Arts
+Location: The Center for Ballet and the Arts at NYU

 16-20 Cooper Sq., New York, NY, 10003